| Lucky is the traveler who can step

 in Hokkaido, you look across a wide lake to a surreal view

-After reveling in the joys of the bath, you should do what
+of a perfectly conical volcano.
+[Top] After reveling in the joys of the bath, you should do what

 the other customers do, return to your room or the restaurant